Societies Ordinance: Colonial period

 The registration of a society was reinstated in the 1949 amendment which gave the government extensive powers of supervision.
 Any association of ten or more persons "whatever its nature or object" was required to register.
 The words "foreign political organisations" were also mentioned for the first time in the bill in the light of the influx of migrants from the Chinese Civil War between the Nationalists and the Communists.
 After the 1956 Double Ten Riots which resulted in more than 6,000 arrests, the government introduced amendments that included the extension of the provisions to a society connected with another unlawful society, and allowed the Registrar to rescind the exemption with any society that attempted to politically influence a school.

 The Societies Ordinance was under review after the enactment of the 1991 Bill of Rights Ordinance, in the light of the concerns of the Hong Kong people over their civil liberties after Tiananmen Square Massacre of 1989, which had the effect of repealing any previous laws which was inconsistent with it.
 Major amendments were made to the Societies Ordinance in 1992 which largely relaxed the restriction on the registration of a society.

 SAR period

-After the transfer of the sovereignty of Hong Kong, the 1992 amendments were rolled back by the Beijing-controlled Provisional Legislative Council (PLC) in 1997, which reinstated the provisions of the power of the government to refuse to register a political body "that has a connection with a foreign political organisation" and the requirement to register with the police.
+After the handover of Hong Kong, the 1992 amendments were rolled back by the Beijing-controlled Provisional Legislative Council (PLC) in 1997, which reinstated the provisions of the power of the government to refuse to register a political body "that has a connection with a foreign political organisation" and the requirement to register with the police.

 In July 2018, the Hong Kong Police Force issued a notice under the Societies Ordinance to ban the Hong Kong National Party, a pro-independence party, on the basis that the party has engaged in sedition and that the party may be banned on grounds of "national security, public safety, public order, protection of freedom and rights of others."
 On 24 September 2018, the Hong Kong SAR government officially declared HKNP to be an illegal society and banned the operation of HKNP.